VEClassrooms/backend-internship-challenge-autumn2023/README.md

 1. Make sure you have [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) installed.
 2. Clone and open the project backend-internship-challenge-autumn2022/Web in your prefered IDE (VS Code, Visual Studio etc.).
-3. Build and Run the project backend-internship-challenge-autumn2022/Web.
+4. Build and Run the project backend-internship-challenge-autumn2022/Web.
-4. You should see a web page with a list of two documents.
+5. You should see a web page with a list of two documents.

 ## Assignment

 The documents are not fetched from a database.
 You should create a database and fetch documents from that database and implement search.
 Write the code as simple and lean as you can.
 Document your toughts and how you solved the assignment in a Markdown (.md) file.

 ### Preparation

+Create a new branch and check it out (commit your changes to this new branch).

 Create a MS SQL Server Database.
 Create it locally on your machine or a Azure SQL Database.